 SD033 is in the western part of the NEWIOU and consists of the West Branch of Union Creek, parts of Storm Sewer System B, Facilities 810 and 1917, the area around the South Gate, and Outfall II.
 Storm Sewer System B collects runoff from within the west side of the aircraft industrial area.
 This runoff enters Union Creek at Outfall II.
-Facility 810 is used to refurbish aircraft, and facility 1917 has sumps and an oil/water separator that are no longer in use.
+Facility 810 is used to refurbish aircraft, and facility 1917 had sumps and an oil/water separator that were removed when facility 1917 was torn down.